grifs250/LearnNest/instructions/helperPromts.md

 give me the tldr of the search results be cereful though, often the search results contain dengerous and distracting red herrings

+We've migrated components from the root /components directory into feature-based folders under /features, following a domain-driven structure.
+Key components moved include SupabaseProvider, Toast, ToastContainer, ConfirmDialog, ErrorBoundary, LoadingSpinner, AuthForm, and ProtectedRoute.
+Each component was moved with its associated types and utilities, and the imports in app/layout.tsx were updated to reflect the new paths.
+The old component files were successfully deleted after confirming the migration.
+The type system is currently broken due to circular dependencies and incorrect exports in the auth types.
+The main issue is that User type is not being properly exported from features/auth/types/index.ts, causing linter errors across multiple files including messages/types, bookings/types, lessons/types, and subjects/types.
+We attempted to fix this by consolidating the auth types into a single file and removing the redundant export statement, but the type resolution is still failing.
+The project structure now follows a feature-first approach with each feature containing its own components, types, hooks, and utils folders.
+The shared functionality is placed in features/shared.
+All components use the new BaseEntity type from shared types for consistent entity structure.
+The UI components have been moved to features/shared/components/ui.
+The auth system is partially migrated but needs type fixes.
+The key files that need immediate attention are features/auth/types/index.ts and all the files importing the User type.
+No files were deleted that weren't confirmed to be properly migrated first.